Valentine Educators – Spanish Speaking

 Job Posting Expires: until position is filled

 Position Title: Valentine Educator / Spanish Speaking

 Job Objective: Valentine Educators conduct educational programs and tours on and off site in accordance with the lesson plans developed by the Valentine using high quality content and delivery.
 Valentine Educators will work approximately 3-9 hours per week, scheduled as needed for programs.

 Reporting Supervisor: Student Programs Manager

 Core Job Responsibilities and Duties:

-- Professionally represent the Valentine to schools in the Metropolitan Richmond area.
+- Professionally represent the Valentine to schools and various community organizations and partners in the Metropolitan Richmond area.

 - Strive to provide museum education classes that utilize the inquiry method.

 - Deliver customer service with personable and knowledgeable attitude.

 - Ensure security of the property, its contents, and the visiting school public (i.e. instruct students to use good museum manners when touring exhibits: no touching, no photographs, no food, no drinks, no gum, maintain reasonable noise level).